hackjunction/Synergy/README.md

 You can stop it with `docker-compose down`
 Removes the containers, default network, and the Wordpress database `docker-compose down --volumes`

+## Troubleshooting

+If your wordpress doesn't display json add `?rest_route=/wp/v2/posts` at the end of your url

 ## Links